 What about organic cotton?
 What are the benefits?

 Organic cotton is grown from genetically unmodified seeds.
 In the process of growing and harvesting cotton, there is no use of synthetic chemicals.
 Also, the harvesting process is different.

-Using organic cotton has great benefits compared to non-organic cotton such as:
+Using organic cotton has excellent benefits compared to non-organic cottons, such as:

 - Healthier for body and mind.

 - Avoid allergic reactions from the skin

 - A safer and healthier life for the farmers.

 - Environmentally friendly with no use of synthetic chemicals and less water use during the growing of the cotton.